LaPingvino/courier-badi/README.md

 [Font Versioning](https://github.com/googlefonts/gf-docs/tree/main/Spec#font-versioning) is based on semver.
 Changelog example:

 **13 July 2023.
+Version 0.500**
+- Merged in Arabic, Greek and extended Latin from No Name Fixed, thanks for the suggestion @Eli Hauser.
+  The fit is surprisingly good, but I will probably fix up some characters like the u used for Vietnamese and some Greek characters that look too thin, if the monospace limitations permit this.

+**13 July 2023.
 Version 0.400**
 - Cyrillic merged in from Novikov's Courier Prime fork